cczy113/Smart-Fitness-and-Rehabilitation-Assistance-System-Based-on-Horizon-Robotics-RDK-X3-ESP32-and-STM32/README.md

 LingJing Guardian is a multimodal prototype for rehabilitation and fitness monitoring.
 An RDK X3 runs body-pose inference and data fusion, ESP32-C3 nodes acquire EMG data, and an STM32F103 controls a two-axis servo pan-tilt.
 The RDK broadcasts fused data to a WeChat Mini Program and Unity through WebSocket.

 This release keeps reproducible source code and excludes generated artifacts.
 The lean repository is about **2 MB**, well below 25 MB.
-It does not include tool installers, archives, binaries, logs, backups, or machine-specific settings.
+It does not include tool installers, binaries, logs, backups, or machine-specific settings.

 [中文说明 / Chinese README](README_cn.md)